 Getting a French Visa

-If you plan to stay in France for more than a year, you will need to get a “carte de séjour à solliciter.”
-This is a residence permit and you must get it while still in the U.S. three months before you arrive in France.
-It’s not possible to apply for a French residency card as a tourist while in France.
-You will need to provide plenty of documentation including:
+If you intend to stay in France for over a year, you’ll need to secure a “carte de séjour à solliciter” – a residence permit.
+You must apply for this permit in the U.S. at least three months before your planned arrival in France.
+Keep in mind that you cannot apply for a French residency card if you are already in France as a tourist.

 Housing Costs in France

 In general, the cost of living in France and the United States is similar, but rent costs significantly less in France than in the United States.
-According to March 2022 data from Numbeo, the average rents in France are 41.16% lower than in the U.S. For a one-bedroom apartment in central Paris, for example, rent is about $1,420 on average.
-In the center of New York, by comparison, a one-bedroom apartment costs about $3,330 on average.
-Outside of the city center, the same apartment in Paris would cost about $1,010 and outside the center of New York City the same apartment would cost about $2,250.
+According to November 2024 data from Numbeo, the average rent in the U.S. is 100% higher than in France.
+For a one-bedroom apartment in central Paris, for example, rent is about $1,400 on average.
+In the center of New York, by comparison, a one-bedroom apartment costs about $4,000 on average.
+Outside of the city center, the same apartment in Paris would cost about $1,060 and outside the center of New York City the same apartment would cost about $2,800.

 Because rent is significantly less in France than in the United States, you can live a similar lifestyle for less.
 If you keep the same budget as you have before moving to France, you’ll likely have plenty of funds left over each month to either spend or save.
 Food, utilities, entertainment and other consumer goods are priced similarly to what you’d find in the United States.